 If you’re a retailer or a manufacturer in the automotive aftermarket, sooner or later you have to use a new auto parts website builder.
 It’s a big project so here are some things to know, look for, and ask if you are trying to launch your first eCommerce website, or launch a new auto parts website.
 You can ask the developer, or if you’re already working with one of the many digital marketing companies in the aftermarket they can do that for you.
 Here at AutomotiveAftermarket.org we list many auto parts eCommerce website builders to choose from.
-There are also many lists available on other websites if you’re looking for the best eCommerce platform for auto parts.
+There are also many lists available on other websites if you’re looking for the auto parts eCommerce platform for auto parts.

 We’re defining “eCommerce” as a website that sells direct to consumers, has a shopping cart, and takes credit cards.
 It doesn’t matter if it’s a retail site or a manufacturer selling direct to consumer (DTC).

 What to ask an auto parts website builder

 If you’re talking to website builders, there are many questions to ask about functionality, editing, product data, and so on.
-Here are a few things to consider.
+Below are a few things to consider for your new site.

-What eCommerce platform to use: Open source or proprietary?
+What eCommerce platform to use: Open source, proprietary or SaaS?

 There are basically two solutions used by an auto parts website builder.
 Open source software is generally “free” (but requires a lot of work to customize and make functional, so “free” is not really true) or proprietary.
 Proprietary platforms are exclusive to a specific auto parts website builder; they create manage their own platforms.
-Some proprietary platforms are marketed as Software as a Service (Saas) platforms, and are enabled with a monthly service or licensing fee.
+Some proprietary platforms are marketed as a third option: Software as a Service (Saas).
+These SaaS platforms are proprietary and are enabled with a monthly service or licensing fee.

 There’s no “best” way to go.
 Open source platforms give you the option to choose from many developers, even from around the world.
 There are thousands of developers that work with the most popular open source platforms such as WordPress or Magento.